What is Bikeability Scotland?

 If you are a parent, ask your child’s primary school how you can help.
 They may need helpers to support their existing instructors, or they may even need an instructor.
 Your child’s school can speak to their Bikeability Scotland Local Coordinator and arrange a space for you on the 1 day Cycle Training Assistant course.

 If you are looking to volunteer and do not have any existing link with your local school speak to the person who coordinates Bikeability Scotland in your area.
-Click the link to find you Bikeability Scotland Local Coordinator.
+Click the link to find your Bikeability Scotland Local Coordinator

 Who are Bikeability Scotland?

 Bikeability Scotland is managed by Cycling Scotland on behalf of the Bikeability Scotland Delivery Group.
 Bikeability Scotland is based upon UK National Standards for cycle training.
 Cycling Scotland provide resources, instructor training and funding to local authorities delivering national standard cycle training.
 Bikeability Scotland is delivered by participating local authorities.

 How do the SQA National Cycling Awards link to Bikeability Scotland?